The Dirty Dozen: Other media

+A similar storyline, involving Army volunteers from the guardhouse, in a mission (to seize two assimilated girls) from the Kiowa, ran in S01E10, "West of the River" (10/3/1956) in the TV series "Cheyenne", which starred Clint Walker, who played Samson Posey.

 Parody, unofficial sequels and remake

 In 1967, the same year that The Dirty Dozen was released, a parody film titled The Pogi Dozen (lit.
 'The Handsome Dozen') was released in the Philippines, starring the comedian Chiquito.

 Three years after The Dirty Dozen was released, Too Late the Hero, a film also directed by Aldrich, was described as a "kind of sequel to The Dirty Dozen".
 The 1969 Michael Caine film Play Dirty follows a similar theme of convicts recruited as soldiers.
 The 1977 Italian war film directed by Enzo G. Castellari, The Inglorious Bastards, is a loose remake of The Dirty Dozen.
 Quentin Tarantino's 2009 Inglourious Basterds was derived from the English-language title of the Castellari film.

 Comic books

 Dell Comics published a comic The Dirty Dozen in October 1967.

 In 1972 Marvel Comics launched Combat Kelly and the Deadly Dozen inspired by the movie.
 While the series began as a spinoff from Marvel's more popular Sgt.
 Fury and his Howling Commandos and several characters from that series crossed over, Combat Kelly (as it was known in the indicia) only lasted nine issues.